Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: Discussion

 \section{Discussion}

-In this work, we derived constraints in the chord Hilbert space with matter that reproduce ETW branes and Euclidean wormhole geometries in sine dilaton gravity, as well as for the doubled DSSYK models in dS$_3$ holographic proposals \cite{Verlinde:2024znh,Verlinde:2024zrh,Gaiotto:2024kze,Tietto:2025oxn,Narovlansky:2023lfz,Narovlansky:2025tpb}.
-This allowed us to describe both of these holographic proposals in terms of different types of symmetry sectors within the chord Hilbert space.
+In this work, we derived constraints in the chord Hilbert space with matter that reproduce ETW branes and Euclidean wormhole geometries in sine dilaton gravity, as well as for the doubled DSSYK models in dS$_3$ holographic proposals \cite{Verlinde:2024znh,Verlinde:2024zrh,Gaiotto:2024kze,Tietto:2025oxn,Narovlansky:2023lfz,Narovlansky:2025tpb}. {{While we do not claim that}} both of these holographic proposals {{are simultaneously correct, they are compatible with the existence}} of different types of symmetry sectors within the chord Hilbert space.